 - If the muscles and soft tissue groups that line the arch become weak, they cannot sufficiently uphold the arch and the arches eventually fall into a collapsed state.

 - Overall, long-term use of cushioned, stiff, overly protective footwear locks the feet into a tightly constrained state that significantly shuts down much of the muscular engagements necessary to keep the feet, especially the arches, functionally strong.

 Bottom line, running with weak feet is not a way to get you out of injury!
-To give you a good idea of how quickly foot health deteriorates in running shoes with cushion and support, a 2013 study in the journal Foot and Ankle Research found that runners who wore running shoes with arch support showed reduced arch height right after a prolonged run, suggesting that the strength-robbing affects of stability running shoes are alarmingly fast-acting!
+To give you a good idea of how quickly foot health deteriorates in running shoes with excessive cushion and support, a 2013 study in the journal Foot and Ankle Research found that runners who wore running shoes with arch support showed reduced arch height right after a prolonged run, suggesting that the strength-robbing effects of stability running shoes are alarmingly fast-acting!

 The researchers underscored that poor foot strength may prompt frequent changes in arch height profile upon weight-bearing activities, like running, and may result in poor weight-bearing responses of the foot.
-In other words, when the feet are weak, the harder it is for the arches to be upheld, the more easily strained and likely the feet are to injure under normal loading conditions.
+In other words, when the feet are weak, the harder it is for the foot’s arch to be upheld, the more easily strained and likely the feet are to injure under normal loading conditions.

 The researchers also cautioned that weak foot muscles may cause the anti-pronatory muscles in the foot to become increasingly unstable and unreliable at delivering corrective pronatory support.
 This contributes a greater extent to over-pronated feet that become more vulnerable to fatigue and pain during long distance runs.